orsinium/blog/content/posts/py/pypi-squatting.md

 | [doxops](https://pypi.org/user/doxops)                    | data-dags                 | 0.0.1   | 53   |
 | [abhishek4273](https://pypi.org/user/abhishek4273)              | monk-colab                | 0.0.1   | 50   |

-This method gives quite a few false-positives (legit people who release lots of one-off packages) but still, finds some interesting cases.
+This method gives quite a few false positives (legit people who release lots of one-off packages) but still, finds some interesting cases.

 ## Putting it all together

 So, how many squatters we've found?
-Combining all the methods above and manually removing false-positives:
+Combining all the methods above and manually removing false positives:

 Companies: